Roundoff errors in the problem of computing Cauchy principal value integrals: Estimating round-off errors

 \subsection{The second approach -- open-type quadratures}

-If, for approximating the integrals on the right hand side of (\ref{MainFormula}), we use a~quad\-rature of the open type, then we are guaranteed that $0$ does not belong to the set of nodes of the quadrature $A(h,0,\delta)$.
+If, for approximating the two integrals on the right hand side of (\ref{MainFormula}), we use an adaptive quadrature of the open type, then we are guaranteed that $0$ does not belong to the set of nodes of the quadrature $A(h,0,\delta)$.
 Observe that, instead of (\ref{1stAppr}), we may write

 where